 The illegal migration crisis has been going on at the Belarus-Lithuania border for two months already.
 The situation with migrants coming from Belarus to Europe is still unpredictable.

 Nevertheless, only two migrants coming from Belarus were detained by Lithuanian border guards, and 71 migrants from Afghanistan – by Polish border guards throughout the day.
-It is also known that flights from Iraq to Minsk have been canceled, and the Belarusian authorities are returning some of Iraqis from the border territories to Minsk.
+It is also known that flights from Iraq to Minsk have been canceled, and the Belarusian authorities are returning some Iraqi citizens from the border territories to Minsk.